johan--/claude-code-tips/system-prompt/2.0.57/system-prompt-iterative-extraction.md

 ```

 **Usage Notes**:
-- The cell_number is 0-indexed
-- Use edit_mode=insert to add a new cell at the index specified by cell_number
+- Use edit_mode=insert to add a new cell after the cell with the specified cell_id
-- Use edit_mode=delete to delete the cell at the index specified by cell_number
+- Use edit_mode=delete to delete the cell with the specified cell_id

 ---